noplacenoaddress/RNMnetwork/Part 4 - My experience/6 - canyelles.md

 I've seen a photo of you, I've seen three hundred photos of you, I've seen your naked body.
 They have violated your beauty.
 The body of a woman is the most important secret that have to be grated only to the man that she loves.
 No to all those pigs with their penis in their hand.
 No one can gain nor one Eur over the body of a woman.
 No one.
 No one.

+### A chronological history of disasters

+We was happy, but she was nervous.
+But sometimes she lets her soul see.
+And she was not what people thought about her.
+She was, and is, who I love.
+Full stop.
+But there's something more, something that overshadow her being a woman, something from which she escaped.
+Something she needed to scream for help.

+And now i know what is.
+This chain of suicides and provoked familiar disasters.
+The Catalan remote parimutuel  betting system.
+The remote neural control network.
+The synthetic telepathy network.
+The destroy of our democracy.
+A system where she is a protagonist, where she is a victim.
+A system where they use her body and violate her soul.
+But she didn't tell me.
+She was afraid of.
+And she escapes.

+After that they take me all my bikes and my cars i don't know how to move from my house that was five kilometers from the first bus stop.

 # External Links